 The truth is, adding a video to your website increases your chances of ranking on the first page of Google results.
 That makes it well worth the effort—especially when 75% of people never venture past that first page!

 Products can be complex, and it’s essential that your audience understands yours before they make a purchase.
 Lucky for you, website visitors are 64 to 85% more likely to purchase after watching a product video.

 An explainer video gives you a chance to show—not just tell—potential customers what you’re offering and how it solves a problem.
 It tops our list of recommended videos to make first for video marketing for small businesses.
 So if you don’t have one yet, get on it!

 4. Offer Your Consumers the Medium They Want

 51.7% of global internet users aged 16 to 64 say that watching videos, TV shows and movies is their primary reason for using the internet!
-On top of that, 86% of people would like to see more video from brands.
-Out of these, 36% say they’d most like to see more educational/explainer video style content, with 14% wanting to see more product demos.
+On top of that, 86% of people would like to see more videos from brands.
+Out of these, 36% say they’d most like to see more educational/explainer video-style content, with 14% wanting to see more product demos.

 Without a doubt, video content is your audience’s medium of choice.
 Knowing that, why not give the people what they want?